-NOTE:

-If a key sequence was being entered, it may be necessary to re-enter number information or the last command as the "CLEAR ESC" key will, in addition to silencing the buzzer, either step back through the menu or clear any number entry sequence that had been started.
+NOTE: If a key sequence was being entered, it may be necessary to re-enter number information or the last command as the "CLEAR ESC" key will, in addition to silencing the buzzer, either step back through the menu or clear any number entry sequence that had been started.

-If all zone alarms are acknowledged, pressing the "CLEAR ESC" key will result in the LCD exiting FFCIF mode.
-It can be re-entered by use of the Recall command by pressing the "RECALL" key when the base display is shown and selecting the Alarms List option (option 1).
+If all zone alarms are acknowledged, pressing the "CLEAR ESC" key will result in the LCD exiting FF mode.
+FF mode can be re-entered using the recall command.
+Press the "RECALL" key at the base display and select the "Alarms List" option (option 1).